 Professor Rob Brownstone, UCL Institute of Neurology

-World-leading neuroscientist Professor Rob Brownstone took up his post as Brain Research UK Chair of Neurosurgery at UCL Institute of Neurology in 2016.
+Professor Rob Brownstone moved to London from his native Canada in 2015 to take up the post of Brain Research UK Chair of Neurosurgery at UCL Institute of Neurology.

-His team is currently researching neural circuits and how the brain and spinal cord work together in order for people to move.
-He said, “Two things in particular that I work on are how we walk and how we control our walking, so that our muscles are activated in exactly the right order so that we can get from point A to point B. The second thing is how our hand function works - for example how can we perfectly pick up a paper cup or a ceramic mug so that we don’t squish the paper cup or drop the ceramic mug and let it fall and do it perfectly and we take our hand function for granted.”
+“Two aspects in particular that I study are how we walk, and how our hand function works.
+How are our muscles activated at exactly the right time and in exactly the right order so that we can get from point A to point B?
+How can we perfectly pick up a paper cup or a ceramic mug so that we don’t squish the paper cup or drop the ceramic mug?
+These are functions that we take for granted, until we lose control of them.”

 Brain Research UK funds the best research to discover the causes, develop new treatments, and improve the lives of those affected by neurological disorders.
 Our research grants are awarded through openly advertised, competitive calls and follow a rigorous peer review process.